Content

 When the pump is activated, it draws blood into the penis and causes it to become erect.
 Once an erection is achieved, a tension ring or constriction band may be placed at the base of the penis to prevent blood from flowing back out.

-This comes with possible complications if used incorrectly.
+This approach does come with possible complications if used incorrectly.
 For example, it’s very important to remember to take the tension ring off in a reasonable amount of time (typically within 30 minutes) to prevent damage to the penis.

 A cock ring (aka a constriction ring or erection ring) is placed around the base of the penis.
 Though it won’t treat the underlying causes of ED, it can be used to help maintain an erection by restricting the flow of blood out of the penis.

-Vibrators can help men with spinal cord injuries ejaculate and may be an enjoyable add-on to your sex life.
+Vibrators can help men with spinal cord injuries ejaculate and may be an enjoyable addition to your sex life.

 Alternatively, a surgeon can reconstruct the arteries to increase blood flow to the penis.

-It’s easy to get pulled into anything that sounds too good to be true (because it usually is).
-If you ask us, it’s best to stick with the tried-and-true solutions for health problems like erectile dysfunction.
+It’s easy to get pulled into anything that sounds too good to be true.
+But typically, tried-and-true treatments are the best course of action for health issues like erectile dysfunction.

 Fortunately, there are plenty of ED treatments with more scientific backing.